onsightit/solarcoin/.github/ISSUE_TEMPLATE.md

 General solarcoin questions and/or support requests and are best directed to the [solarcointalk.io forums](https://solarcointalk.io/).

-For reporting security issues, please contact the Solarcoin developers on the #solarcoin-dev Freenode IRC channel or alternatively you can email us at contact@solarcoin.org.
+For reporting security issues, please contact the SolarCoin developers on the #solarcoin-dev Freenode IRC channel or alternatively you can email us at contact@solarcoin.org.

 ### Describe the issue